USEPA/CMAQ/DOCS/Release_Notes/inline_phot_diagnostic_and_OMI.md

 ## Brief Description

-Changes were made to the inline photolysis module to:
+Changes were made to the inline photolysis module to update the OMI total ozone column data and to create more comprehensive photolysis diagnostic files.

 1. Update the OMI total ozone column data file and its interpolation method.
    * Extend the data through 10 January 2018
      * the new file is CCTM/src/phot/inline/OMI_1979_to_2017.dat
    * Change the interpolation method.
      * allows the interpolation to vary over time of day
        * currently only depends on Julian day
      * resolution of the OMI data is no longer hard coded but defined in the data file.
        * **<p style='color:red'>the change will cause the version 5.2 of the OMI data file to crash the CMAQ model from an I/O error </p>**
        * to use the version 5.2 of OMI file add the below lines at the top of the file